SahilKhan101/Web-Development/LSApp/README.md

+# LSApp
-# Here is the "LSApp" Application made with Traversy Media's "Laravel From Scratch" YouTube Series
+Here is the "LSApp" Application made with Traversy Media's "Laravel From Scratch" YouTube Series